Deltares/imod-python/docs/developing/test-plan.rst

   for the LHM model with 1 timestep on a machine with 32 GB RAM on a single core.
-* The conversion of the transient LHM model run of 40 years on a daily timestep (140K stress-periods) should be possible without memory overflow.
+* The conversion of the transient LHM model run of 40 years on a daily timestep (140K stress-periods) should run without memory overflow on a machine with 32 GB and write a model within 30 minutes.

 Manual checks
 *************